BawdyAnarchist/quBSD/Future_Development.md

 qb-i3-launch - overhauled now that I'm using Xephyr

+qb-cmd -e [ephm]
+   - Ideally you would also clone the zroot from whatever jail you're ephm'ing.

 qb-create
 	- [-z dupl] still needs to create and copy the fstab of the template jail, and maybe the rc.conf too.
 	- It needs further and more extensive testing